microsoft/TypeScript-Website/packages/documentation/copy/en/handbook-v2/Type Manipulation/Mapped Types.md

 };
 ```

-However if we define `ReadOnlyPerson`, `IncompletePerson`, and `PersonChangeFlags` as types _mapped to_ `type Person` then the amount of code we need to write is drastically reduced, as well as eliminating the maintenance burden of keeping all the types' properties lists in-sync.
+However, if we define `ReadOnlyPerson`, `IncompletePerson`, and `PersonChangeFlags` as types _mapped to_ `type Person` then the amount of code we need to write is drastically reduced, eliminating the maintenance burden of keeping all the types' properties lists in sync.
 Doing this, the above types become just this:

 ```ts twoslash
 type Person = { age: number; name: string; alive: boolean };